D3-vin/Unich_Auto/README.md

 ```

 After starting, you can choose the operation mode:
-1. **Account Authentication** - only authenticates accounts and saves tokens
-2. **Mining and Reward Collection** - runs the full account processing cycle
+1. **Mining and Reward Collection** - runs the full account processing cycle
+2. **Exit** - closes the program

 ## Key Features

 - **Maximum Efficiency**: All accounts are processed simultaneously in parallel tasks for optimal performance
 - **Automatic Recovery**: If an error occurs, account processing automatically restarts after a short pause
 - **Proxy Rotation**: Each account is assigned its own proxy server for load distribution
+- **Token Re-Authentication**: Automatically re-authenticates accounts when tokens expire

 ## Registration/Login

 - Visit [https://unich.com/en/airdrop](https://unich.com/en/airdrop/sign-up?ref=7AFR37) to register
 - Register or log in to your account
-- Add your account details to `data/auth.txt` in the format `email:password`
+- Add your account details to `data/accounts.txt` in the format `email:password`
 - The bot will automatically perform authentication and save the token

 ## Configuration